reverb6821/andromeda/README.md

-# Osiris - Admin Dashboard
+# Orion - Admin Dashboard

-Osiris is a free and open-sourced pure css themed Angular 12 starter project, focused on management for WebApp and E-Commerce.
+Orion is a free and open-sourced pure css themed Angular 12 starter project, focused on management for WebApp and E-Commerce.

 ### Project Structure